SamyAlaa10/SamyAlaa10/README.md

 <h2>🚀 About Me</h2>
 <p> Iam Full Stack developer with Angular and .Net Core <br/>
-  I have a good knowledge about the Front End field. and Back End<br/>
+  I have a good knowledge about the Front End field and Back End .<br/>
 </p>